olivercliff/pyspi-paper/README.md

 # Code for ``Unifying pairwise interactions in complex dynamics''

-This repository illustrates how the figures in the paper, ``Unifying pairwise interactions in complex dynamics'' were created.
+This repository illustrates how to recreate the main figures and results from the paper: [``Unifying pairwise interactions in complex dynamics''](https://arxiv.org/abs/2201.11941).

 It contains both precomputed databases with which to recreate the figures, as well as scripts to generate these databases from scratch.